 Balau Man throws a punch but Kapten Brunei grabs it and PUSHES HIM AWAY!
 Balau Man flies back!

-Suddenly, they hear the sound of police sirens and the thugs frantically scatter away.
+Suddenly, they all hear the sound of police sirens and the thugs frantically scatter away.

 Balau Man tries to climb up to the roof with his parkour skills but slips and falls to the ground.
 He is still a bit dazed from Kapten Brunei’s super push.
 FAIL!

-Kapten Brunei grabs him and throws him to the roof!
+Kapten Brunei grabs him and THROWS him to the roof!!
+WTF?
 Balau Man is shocked that he can do such feat but doesn’t bother to dwell into it too much because the cops are coming.